Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 [slide]
 # Data Types
-Variables can be used to hold different data types
+Variables can be used to hold different data types:

 **int** - integer number : 1, 2, 3, 4 ….